-Wishing you US readers a happy and safe Fourth of July, friends!
-What a joy it’s been to hear from some of you these last few weeks!
+Greetings, Reading Friends!
+What a joy it’s been to hear from some of you lately!
 You are so gracious with your kind comments about my writing.
 Half the time I’m certain you must be mixing me up with someone else! 😉

 It’s Just Me